pamelafox/flask-gallery-container-app/README.md

 3. Run the local server: (or use VS Code "Run" button and select "Run server")

     ```shell
-    python3 -m flask --debug run
+    python3 -m flask --debug --app src/app:app run --port 5000
     ```

 3. Click 'http://127.0.0.1:5000' in the terminal, which should open the website in a new tab
-4. Confirm the photos load on the index page and click a photo to see the order page.
+4. Confirm the photos load on the index page and click "Order Print" to see the order page.

 ### Local development with Docker